African Place Names

 Form of London in several languages.

-Malawi (Country) Southern African, Chewa, Eastern African, English, Swahili, French, Italian, Portuguese, Catalan, German, Dutch, Danish, Swedish, Norwegian, Finnish, Estonian, Polish, Czech, Slovak, Hungarian, Romanian, Turkmen, Arabic
+Malawi (Country) Chewa, English, Swahili, French, Italian, Portuguese, Catalan, German, Dutch, Danish, Swedish, Norwegian, Finnish, Estonian, Polish, Czech, Slovak, Hungarian, Romanian, Turkmen, Arabic

 Possibly from Chewa malawi meaning "flame, fire".
-This is the name of a landlocked country in southern Africa.
+This is the name of a landlocked country in the south of Africa.
 It was renamed from Nyasaland when the country gained independence from Britain in 1964.
 Hastings Banda, the country's first president and the man who chose the name, claimed to have seen it on an old map in the form Maravi, referring to a lake.

-Maleisië (Country) Dutch, Southern African, Afrikaans
+Maleisië (Country) Dutch, Afrikaans

 Dutch and Afrikaans form of Malaysia.

-Meksiko (Country & Settlement) Finnish, Croatian, Serbian, Bulgarian, Macedonian, Southern African, Indian, Afrikaans, Hindi, Bengali, Nepali, Indonesian
+Meksiko (Country & Settlement) Finnish, Croatian, Serbian, Bulgarian, Macedonian, Afrikaans, Hindi, Bengali, Nepali, Indonesian

 Finnish, Croatian, Serbian, Bulgarian, Macedonian, Afrikaans, Hindi, Bengali, Nepali and Indonesian form of Mexico.
 In Finnish it refers only to the country, not the capital city.

-Msumbiji (Island & Country) Eastern African, Swahili
+Msumbiji (Island & Country) Swahili

 Swahili form of Mozambique.

-Nairobi (Settlement) English, Eastern African, Swahili, Kikuyu, French, Italian, Spanish, German, Dutch, Danish, Swedish, Norwegian, Finnish, Hungarian, Romanian, Polish, Czech, Slovak, Slovene, Turkish, Japanese, Korean
+Nairobi (Settlement) English, Swahili, Kikuyu, French, Italian, Spanish, German, Dutch, Danish, Swedish, Norwegian, Finnish, Hungarian, Romanian, Polish, Czech, Slovak, Slovene, Turkish, Japanese, Korean

 From Maasai enkare nyrobi meaning "cold water", referencing a nearby river.
 This is the name of the capital city of Kenya.
 It was founded in 1899 by the British colonial authorities.

-Namib (Region) Southern African, Khoekhoe, English
+Namib (Region) Khoekhoe, English

 Means "desert, vast place" in Khoekhoe.
 This is the name of a desert in southwestern Africa, mainly in the country of Namibia.

-Namibia (Country) English, German, Swedish, Danish, Norwegian, Finnish, Polish, Italian, Spanish, Romanian, Albanian, Georgian, Armenian, Eastern African, Swahili, Indonesian, Malay, Japanese, Korean
+Namibia (Country) English, German, Swedish, Danish, Norwegian, Finnish, Polish, Italian, Spanish, Romanian, Albanian, Georgian, Armenian, Swahili, Indonesian, Malay, Japanese, Korean

 From the name of the Namib Desert, meaning "desert, vast place" in Khoekhoe.
 This is a country in southwestern Africa.

-Namibië (Country) Dutch, Southern African, Afrikaans
+Namibië (Country) Dutch, Afrikaans

 Dutch and Afrikaans form of Namibia.

-Noorweë (Country) Southern African, Afrikaans
+Noorweë (Country) Afrikaans

 Afrikaans form of Norway.

-Oekraïne (Country) Dutch, Southern African, Afrikaans
+Oekraïne (Country) Dutch, Afrikaans

 Dutch and Afrikaans form of Ukraine.

-Oesbekistan (Country) Southern African, Afrikaans
+Oesbekistan (Country) Afrikaans

 Afrikaans form of Uzbekistan.

-Oostenryk (Country) Southern African, Afrikaans
+Oostenryk (Country) Afrikaans

 Afrikaans form of Austria.

-Paris (Settlement) French, English, Portuguese, German, Swedish, Norwegian, Danish, Romanian, Turkish, Persian, Western African, Hausa
+Paris (Settlement) French, English, Portuguese, German, Swedish, Norwegian, Danish, Romanian, Turkish, Persian, Hausa

 From the ancient Celtic tribe known as the Parisii.
 This is the capital city of France.

-Persië (Country) Southern African, Afrikaans
+Persië (Country) Afrikaans

 Afrikaans form of Persia.

-Pretoria (Settlement) Southern African, Afrikaans, Dutch, English
+Pretoria (Settlement) Afrikaans, Dutch, English

 From the surname Pretorius.
 This is the name of a city in South Africa, named after the 19th-century Boer leader Andries Pretorius.

-Rwanda (Country) Eastern African, Rwandan, English, French, Dutch, Swedish, Norwegian, Danish, Polish, Czech, Slovak, Swahili
+Rwanda (Country) Rwandan, English, French, Dutch, Swedish, Norwegian, Danish, Polish, Czech, Slovak, Swahili

 Of Kinyarwanda origin, of uncertain meaning.
 This is the name of a small landlocked country in central Africa.

-Senegaal (River & Country) Western African, Wolof
+Senegaal (River & Country) Wolof

 Wolof form of Senegal.

-Serwië (Country) Southern African, Afrikaans
+Serwië (Country) Afrikaans

 Afrikaans form of Serbia.

-Sirië (Country) Southern African, Afrikaans
+Sirië (Country) Afrikaans

 Afrikaans form of Syria.

-Slowakye (Country) Southern African, Afrikaans
+Slowakye (Country) Afrikaans

 Afrikaans form of Slovakia.

-Slowenië (Country) Southern African, Afrikaans
+Slowenië (Country) Afrikaans

 Afrikaans form of Slovenia.

-Soomaaliya (Country) Eastern African, Somali
+Soomaaliya (Country) Somali

 Somali form of Somalia.

-Tanganyika (Region & Country) Eastern African, Swahili, English
+Tanganyika (Region & Country) Swahili, English

 From Swahili tanga "sail" and nyika "wilderness".
-This is the name of a region in eastern Africa.
+This is the name of a region in East Africa.
 It was a German then British colony until 1961 when it gained independence.
 In 1964 it united with the island of Zanzibar to create the new country of Tanzania.

-Tanzania (Country) Eastern African, Swahili, English, Italian, Spanish, Dutch, Swedish, Norwegian, Danish, Polish, Romanian, Greek, Armenian, Georgian, Indonesian, Malay
+Tanzania (Country) Swahili, English, Italian, Spanish, Dutch, Swedish, Norwegian, Danish, Polish, Romanian, Greek, Armenian, Georgian, Indonesian, Malay

-From a combination of Tanganyika and Zanzibar, the names of the two countries that were united to create the eastern African country of Tanzania in 1964.
+From a combination of Tanganyika and Zanzibar, the names of the two countries that were united to create the East African country of Tanzania in 1964.

-Timbuktu (Settlement) English, Arabic, Central African, Bamileke
+Timbuktu (Settlement) English, Arabic, Bamileke

 Meaning uncertain.
 It could be derived from Songhai meaning "hollow, hole", or from Berber meaning "place of small dunes".
 This is the name of a city in central Mali.
 Descriptions of the city's wealth and remoteness first reached Europe from the 16th-century Berber author Leo Africanus.
 Since then the city has been used in Western Culture as a symbol for a distant, mysterious place.

-Tittawin (Settlement) Northern African, Berber
+Tittawin (Settlement) Berber

 Tamazight form of Tataouine.

-Tsjeggië (Country) Southern African, Afrikaans
+Tsjeggië (Country) Afrikaans

 Afrikaans form of Tsjechië.

-Tumbutu (Settlement) Northern African, Koyra Chiini
+Tumbutu (Settlement) Koyra Chiini

 Koyra Chiini form of Timbuktu.

-Turkye (Country) Southern African, Afrikaans
+Turkye (Country) Afrikaans

 Afrikaans form of Turkey.

-Uganda (Country) English, Eastern African, Ganda, Swahili, German, Italian, Spanish, Portuguese, Catalan, Swedish, Norwegian, Danish, Finnish, Estonian, Latvian, Lithuanian, Hungarian, Romanian, Russian, Polish, Czech, Slovak, Slovene, Croatian, Serbian, Bulgarian, Macedonian, Turkish, Georgian, Armenian, Hebrew, Persian, Indonesian, Japanese, Korean, Malay
+Uganda (Country) English, Ganda, Swahili, German, Italian, Spanish, Portuguese, Catalan, Swedish, Norwegian, Danish, Finnish, Estonian, Latvian, Lithuanian, Hungarian, Romanian, Russian, Polish, Czech, Slovak, Slovene, Croatian, Serbian, Bulgarian, Macedonian, Turkish, Georgian, Armenian, Hebrew, Persian, Indonesian, Japanese, Korean, Malay

 From Buganda, the name of a kingdom within Uganda, which means "land of the Ganda" in the Luganda language.
 The Ganda are an ethnic group, their name possibly deriving from a Bantu word meaning "family".
-Uganda is a landlocked country in eastern Africa.
+Uganda is a landlocked country in East Africa.

-Yuganda (Country) Eastern African, Ganda
+Yuganda (Country) Ganda

 Luganda variant form of Uganda.

-Zambezi (River) Southern African, Chewa, Bemba, Tonga, Shona, English
+Zambezi (River) Chewa, Bemba, Tonga, Shona, English

-Zambia (Country) Southern African, Chewa, Bemba, Tonga, English, Italian, Spanish, Dutch, Swedish, Norwegian, Danish, Polish, Slovak, Hungarian, Romanian
+Zambia (Country) Chewa, Bemba, Tonga, English, Italian, Spanish, Dutch, Swedish, Norwegian, Danish, Polish, Slovak, Hungarian, Romanian

 From the name of the Zambezi River.
 It was adopted as the name of the African country of Zambia, formerly called Northern Rhodesia, when it became independent of the United Kingdom in 1964.

-Zanzibar (Island) Eastern African, Swahili, English
+Zanzibar (Island) Swahili, English

-From Arabic زنجبار (Zanjibar), from Persian زنگبار (Zangibar), derived from زنگی (zangi) meaning "black, dark-skinned" and بار (bar) meaning "shore, coast".
+From Arabic زنجبار (Zanjibār), from Persian زنگبار (Zangibār), derived from زنگی (zangī) meaning "black, dark-skinned" and بار (bār) meaning "shore, coast".
 This is the name of an island, part of Tanzania.

-Zimbabwe (Country & Settlement) Southern African, Shona, Ndebele, English, French, Italian, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, Polish, Czech, Slovak, Hungarian, Romanian
+Zimbabwe (Country & Settlement) Shona, Ndebele, English, French, Italian, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, Polish, Czech, Slovak, Hungarian, Romanian

 From the Shona language, possibly from dzimba "houses" and ibwe "stone".
 Great Zimbabwe was an ancient city, falling into ruin in the 15th century.
 It was located in the country of Zimbabwe, which was named after the ancient city in 1980 when it gained independence from the United Kingdom.
 It was formerly called Southern Rhodesia by the British.